DataDog/integrations-core/haproxy/README.md

 See [metadata.csv][8] for a list of metrics provided by this integration.

 ### Events
-The Haproxy check does not include any event at this time.
+The Haproxy check does not include any events at this time.

 ### Service Checks
 **haproxy.backend_up**